neumannjs/boilerplate-paper/readme.md

 Boilerplate Paper comes with a few recommendations for Visual Studio Code Extensions for the optimal experience.

 - Todo Tree, to keep track of your todo's that you can put as notes anywhere in your document, or in a separate file.
-- Live Sever, to show your Html slideshows locally in your browser.
+- Live Server, to show your Html slideshows locally in your browser.
 - Paste Image, to paste images from your clipboard directly into your Markdown document
+- Pandoc Citer, to suggest citations from a Bibtex file.
+- Table Formatter, to easily create well-formed tables in Markdown